pszujewski/edx-software-engineering/README.md

 An approach used to make a very large 'state space' more tractable that still ensures effective testing.
 You could also say this is input partitioning.

-For example, imagine you had a function called isGreater that received two TS numbers as inputs.
+For example, imagine you had a function called `isGreater` that received two TS numbers as inputs.
 These numbers could be positive or negative, and could be between -50 and 50.
 This is a large state space because there are a lot of possible different inputs that could be received here.
 Implementing equivalence class partitioning here would mean effectively choosing inputs for testing this large state space.
 So a good idea would be to definitely test the function if it received a positive number and a negative number, for example.
 One such test case is representative of the state space.

 In other words, "While we cannot test all possible inputs and outputs (which would create a huge state space), our goal is to choose a selection from each region to ascertain whether our system can handle many types of inputs.
 This narrows the scope of testing."

-Boundary value analysis is about testing edge cases: When we want to increase robustness, we want to look at how our system can handle unexpected inputs or circumstances.
+**Boundary value analysis** is about testing edge cases.
+When we want to increase robustness, we want to look at how our system can handle unexpected inputs or circumstances.
 When we do boundary value analysis, we ensure that our system can graceflly handle input values that may have ambiguous effects (such as edge cases).
 We want to test values that are around the boundaries mentioned in the specification, as those detail different behaviours of our function.

 #### Assertionas

-Popular organizational methods for test suites popularized by Java's JUnit
+Popular organizational methods for test suites were popularized by Java's JUnit library.

 Four-phase test: in which a test suite has a before, beforeEach, series of tests that test behavior (assertions on execution) and then an after phase for clean-up.